Draconizations/LnzLive/GUIDE.md

 ## Visual editing

-Ballz can be moved and resized directly in the pet view.
+Ballz can be moved and resized directly in the 3D Viewport.

 ### Move a ball
 SHIFT + left-click and drag to move a ball in 3D space.